 - And, you will see the formula is working perfectly.

-Read More: Concatenate Not Working in Excel (3 Reasons with Solutions)
+Read More: How to Concatenate with Delimiter in Excel

 Reason 2: Cell Format Is Set to Text